-plastic orchid factory, celebrates its 10th anniversary with a new work, i miss doing nothing, created and directed by Natalie LeFebvre Gnam and James Gnam, in collaboration with prolific Vancouver artists, Nancy Tam, James Proudfoot and Vanessa Goodman.
+plastic orchid factory, marks its 10th anniversary with a new work, i miss doing nothing, created and directed by Natalie LeFebvre Gnam and James Gnam, in collaboration with prolific Vancouver artists, Nancy Tam, James Proudfoot and Vanessa Goodman.

 Performed at Left of Main over four summer afternoons, i miss doing nothing is a 3-hour living installation layering dance, memory, sound, light and architecture.
 The work asks if we can perceive the passage of time differently.